deeppavlov/DeepPavlov/README.md

 # Support and collaboration

 If you have any questions, bug reports or feature requests, please feel free to post on our [Github Issues](https://github.com/deepmipt/DeepPavlov/issues) page.
 Please tag your issue with `bug`, `feature request`, or `question`.
-Also we’ll be glad to see your pull requests to add new datasets, models, embeddings, etc.
+Also we’ll be glad to see your pull requests to add new datasets, models, embeddings, etc. We also invite everyone here to join our [community forum](https://forum.ipavlov.ai/), where you can ask the DeepPavlov community any questions, share ideas, and find like-minded people.

 # The Team